mikeulanoski/Mikes-Python-project/README.md

 Mike Ulanoski

 Acknowledgments:
-Hat tip to anyone whose code was used
+Hat tip to anyone whose code was used,
 The Thursday night Python class mentors